Building an AI Server with Web Interface and API Programmatic Access

 sudo apt install nginx

-2. Configure Nginx for API Key Enforcement: To enforce API keys, Nginx uses the map directive to define valid keys and a variable to check against.
+2. Configure Nginx for API Key Enforcement: To enforce API keys, Nginx uses the `map` directive to define valid keys and a variable to check against.
+This is configured in `/etc/nginx/nginx.conf`.

 server {